 Training will explore community supported agriculture, community gardens and broad commercialization possibilities.
 Short growing seasons and the use of greenhouses and row covers will be featured.

-The proposed workshop will lead to the potential development of a 5-year plan in each of these areas with Denver Botanic Gardens providing the expertise and training to local professionals leading to local capacity building.
+The workshop will lead to the potential development of a 5-year plan in each of these areas with Denver Botanic Gardens providing the expertise and training to local professionals leading to local capacity building.